alidincerdere/closestPair/README.md

 build java classes (Point.java and ClosestPoint.java) and run

-you can either use an ide to build and run or from terminal.
+you can either use an IDE to build and run or from terminal.

 If you want to use terminal; Download or clone the source code and navigate there, then: